Join us during LGBTQA+ History Month for a variety of in person events throughout February that celebrate and highlight the LGBTQA+ community.

 Location: Maths Lecture Theatre (MLT), Maths Building, Mile End

-As part of LGBTQA+ History Month, the School of Mathematical Sciences are hosting a screening of the Oscar-winning film The Imitation Game
+As part of LGBTQA+ History Month, the School of Mathematical Sciences are hosting a screening of the Oscar-winning film The Imitation Game.

+Starring Benedict Cumberbatch as Alan Turing, this biopic tells the story of one of the most celebrated LGBTQA+ mathematicians in history.
 The Imitation Game is "based on the real life story of legendary cryptanalyst Alan Turing.
 The film portrays the nail-biting race against time by Turing and his brilliant team of code-breakers at Britain's top-secret Government Code and Cypher School at Bletchley Park, during the darkest days of World War II". - IMDB

 This screening is for Queen Mary students and staff only and will not be open to the public.
 The film will be subtitled and accessible seating is available in the back row of the Maths Lecture Theatre.
 Please contact k.hayde@qmul.ac.uk if you require accessible seating.